Woodard Bay Natural Resources Conservation Area

 Woodard Bay Natural Resources Conservation Area is a natural reserve in Olympia, Washington, protected under the Washington Natural Areas Program.
 Once an important processing facility for the logging industry, it has been designated as the Weyerhaeuser South Bay Log Dump Rural Historic Landscape.

-Today the area is a renowned sanctuary for a variety of birds, harbor seals, river otters, bald eagles, and a colony of bats, as well as serving as an important great blue heron rookery.
-A recent conservation program in the area between the State of Washington and the Nature Conservancy is the first of its kind in the country.
+The protected area is a sanctuary for a variety of birds, harbor seals, river otters, bald eagles, and a colony of bats, as well as serving as a great blue heron rookery.
+Part of a conservation program begun in 1987 between the State of Washington and the Washington Department of Natural Resources, the site is one the first of its kind in the state.

 History

-American Indians use of the area dates back over 5,000 years when the present coast line stabilised.
+Native Americans' use of the area dates back over 5,000 years when the present coastline stabilized.
+Indigenous tribes harvested fish and shellfish, as well as gathered materials for tasks such as basketmaking; archaeological sites of shellfish harvesting exist in the present day throughout the protected area.
 Euroamerican settlement began in the 1850s with Puget Sound's logging era.
 The bay was named after Harvey and Solome Woodard, pioneers who arrived in 1853.

-In the 1920s the site was bought by the Weyerhaeuser Timber Company, which brought up to 1 million board feet of timber here annually by rail from all over Thurston and Lewis counties until it closed the site in 1984.
+In the 1920s the site was bought by the Weyerhaeuser Timber Company, which brought up to 1 million board feet of timber to the site annually by rail from various locations in Thurston and Lewis counties; the company site closed in 1984.
 A former logging railroad crosses Woodard Bay on a wooden trestle and a narrow peninsula.
-It runs out onto a pier in Henderson Inlet across the mouth of Chapman Bay.
-Here logs were dumped in the water, gathered into rafts and floated to mills in Everett, Washington.
+The tracks follow onto a pier in Henderson Inlet across the mouth of Chapman Bay where logs were dumped in the water, gathered into rafts, and floated to mills in Everett.

+The site was designated a conservation area in 1987 by the Washington State Legislature and was one of the first such of its type in the state.
+Originally 400 acre when it was formally purchased from Weyerhaeuser in 1988 by the Washington Department of Natural Resources (WADOE).
+The area doubled in size to approximately 800 acre with the addition of a 90 acre parcel in 2008.
+The $2.4 million expansion in 2008 was undertaken by the Washington Wildlife and Recreation Program and deeded to the WADOE; the expanded area included a freshwater pond, former pasture land, and forested grounds.

+An environmental and education facility was completed at Weyer Point in 2015.